 Marble tiles tone in with the more traditional fittings but it still makes a powerful statement.
-The walls are panelled in refined carrara marble, with the vein pattern beautifully book-matched in the centre of the bath.
+The walls are paneled in refined Carrara marble, with the vein pattern beautifully book-matched in the center of the bath.

-A bold monochrome bathroom with striking fittings
+2. A bold monochrome bathroom with striking fittings

 The owners wanted a relaxing retreat with a design that was sympathetic to the age of the property so a longer-than-average elegant freestanding bath became the focal point of her design.

-A striking marble bathroom that oozes hotel style
+3. A striking marble bathroom that oozes hotel style

-For natural elegance and timelessness, designer Hollie Bowden chose bookmatched Arabescato marble, with an inlaid nickel trim.
-In a smaller room, like this is, she believes in keeping the number of materials to a minimum, as it is more dramatic, maximizes the look and also feels more cohesive and fluid.
+When it comes to small bathroom ideas, Hollie is something of a genius.
+She believes in keeping the number of materials to a minimum, as it is more dramatic, maximizes the look and also feels more cohesive and fluid.
 Nickel was chosen for the brassware for its understated glamour.

 Bespoke vanity unit and mirror cabinet, Hollie Bowden.
 Basin, Waterworks; Bath, The Water Monopoly; Basin Mixer, Bath and Shower Mixer, Chessleton.
 Shower and fittings, Drummonds.

-Vibrant bathroom with Art Deco and Moroccan influences
+4. Vibrant bathroom with Art Deco and Moroccan influences

-Geometric patterned tiles are used on the walls and floor where they come into direct contact with water, and the remaining walls and ceiling are finished in Venetian polished plaster, which was colour-matched to the emerald green of the tiles
+Geometric patterned tiles are used on the walls and floor where they come into direct contact with water, and the remaining walls and ceiling are finished in Venetian polished plaster, which was color-matched to the emerald green of the tiles.

-Small cloakroom with pink walls and a bespoke tiled frieze
+5. Small cloakroom with pink walls and a bespoke tiled frieze

 Make a bold statement in a small cloakroom with a bespoke tiled frieze above a dado using an upscaled image taken from an old woodblock design printed onto wall tiles.
 Dusky pink is a good, restful choice for the bathroom.

-Tropical bathroom inspired by warm Hawaiian shores
+6. Tropical bathroom inspired by warm Hawaiian shores

-Classic bathroom with beautiful artefacts
+7. A classic bathroom with beautiful artefacts

-Sophisticated bathroom with classic, Italian style
+8. A sophisticated bathroom with classic, Italian style

 Classic and timeless, Arabescato marble with its striking veining embodies Italian elegance at its very best.
-Additional shades of grey on the blind and the wall ceramics bring cohesion to this simple, stylish look.
+Additional shades of gray on the blind and the wall ceramics bring cohesion to this simple, stylish look.

-Classic coastal bathroom with artwork
+9. A classic coastal bathroom with artwork

-Monochrome bathroom scheme with whimsical wallpaper
+10. Monochrome bathroom scheme with whimsical wallpaper

-In this inviting bathroom, the block colour of the wall panelling and floor allows a wonderfully whimsical wallpaper with a strong motif to shine.
+In this inviting bathroom, the block color of the wall paneling and floor allows a wonderfully whimsical wallpaper idea with a strong motif to shine.

-Classic country bathroom with roll-top bath
+11. A classic country bathroom with roll-top bath

-Statement bathroom with dotty wallcovering
+12. Statement bathroom with a bold wallpaper

 This distinctive waterproof wall covering is an innovative alternative to tiles and, with its quirky daubed design, brings a softer feel to this contemporary bathroom scheme.

-Vibrant green bathroom with botanical-inspired wallpaper
+13. A vibrant green bathroom with botanical-inspired wallpaper

-Bathroom with a rich palette of tonal browns
+14. A bathroom with a rich palette of tonal browns

 Accents of amber and ochre bring softness and a touch of Eastern spice to a sleek modern bathroom sanctuary.
 The simple motif on the blind is reminiscent of Indian woodblocks, while a mother-of-pearl inlaid Rajasthani cabinet adds character.

-Contemporary bathroom with patterned Moroccan floor tiles
+16. A contemporary bathroom with patterned Moroccan floor tiles

-Bathroom with Greek influence and Moorish design
+17. A bathroom with Greek influence and Moorish design

-English country-style bathroom with turquoise bath
+18. An English country-style bathroom with turquoise bath

 Muted walls ensure the turquoise bath makes a strong statement, with a fine black line offering a modern take on the traditional dado rail.

-Traditional bathroom with gingham accents
+19. A traditional bathroom with gingham accents